Loading catalogs

 Each adapter is responsible for the files specified for it.
 And each adapter

-: Used for when the code is in the browserssr
+client: Used for when the code is in the browserserver: Used when server side rendering or for server messages

-Each loader file has one job: loading the compiled catalogs and providing it to the transformed modules.
+Each loader file has one job: loading the compiled catalogs, creating runtime objects from them, and providing them to the transformed modules.

-The loader file has to export two functions whose signatures should be like this:
+The loader file has to export two functions:

 The transformed modules then import them, call them with their